microsoft/appcenter-sdk-apple/README.md

  MSMobileCenter.start("YOUR_APP_ID", withServices: [MSAnalytics.self, MSCrashes.self])
 ```

 ## 6. Distribute APIs

-You can easily let your users get the latest version of your app by integrating `Distribute` service of Mobile Center SDK.
+You can easily let your users get the latest version of your app by integrating Mobile Center Distribute.
 All you need to do is pass the service name as a parameter in the `start()` API call.
-Once the activity is created, the SDK checks for new updates in the background.
-If it finds a new update, users will see a dialog with three options - `Download`,`Postpone` and `Ignore`.
-If the user presses `Download`, it will trigger the new version to be installed. `Postpone` will delay the download until the app is opened again. `Ignore` will not prompt the user again for that particular app version.
+Once the app launches, the SDK checks for new updates in the background.
+If it finds a new update, users will see a dialog with three options - **Download**, **Postpone** and **Ignore**.
+If the user taps **Download**, Mobile Center Distribute will trigger the new version to be installed. **Postpone** will delay the download until the app is opened again. **Ignore** will not prompt the user again for that particular app version.
+In case of a required update, the user will only have the option to tap **Download**.

 Please follow the paragraph in [Start the SDK](#3-start-the-sdk) to setup the Distribute service.